Health Insurance Requirement

 - Check your account online to see if your insurance has been waived.

-Contact the Student Service Center at 617-824-8655 if you have trouble accessing the waiver.
+Contact the Office of Student Accounts at 617-824-8655 if you have trouble accessing the waiver.

 The following are guidelines you should review before submitting a health insurance waiver: